ChrisCoder9000/DanielLazrusWebsite/README.md

 # TODO

-- Add the responsivity for mobile
+- Finishing the responsivity for mobile
-- Finishing the third section
-- Creating the footer
-- Some minor change
+- create a link working for the arrows on the mobile header